| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 1. This is another possible allusion to the Egyptian plagues (cf. Exod.
 9:23-24).

 2. In Ezek.
-38:22 hail is used on the end-time enemies of God.
+38:22 hail is used on the enemies of God.
 The weight of the hailstones has varied.

 3. The Mosaic punishment for adultery was stoning (cf. Lev.
 20:10).
 Apostate Israel was guilty of spiritual adultery with Rome.